go-aah/aah/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Is your feature request related to a problem?
+#### Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
-Ex.
-I'm facing an issue when [...]
+Example: I'm facing an issue when [...]

-### Describe the solution you'd like
+#### Describe the solution you would like
 A clear and concise description of what you want to happen.

-### Describe alternatives you've considered
+#### Describe alternatives you have considered
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you have considered.

-### Additional context
+#### Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request.